idlechain/idlechain-cryptonote/docs/ANONYMITY_NETWORKS.md

 ### Inbound Connections

 Receiving anonymity connections is done through the option `--anonymous-inbound`.
-This option tells `mangonoted` the inbound address, network type, and max connections:
+This option tells `idlechaind` the inbound address, network type, and max connections:

 ```